laoshanxi/app-mesh/doc/CONSUL.md

 > * Consul session requested with TTL and expire delete behavior

 ### What is **not** supported:
-> * Consul connection ACL and SSL are not supported
+> * Consul connection ACL are not supported
 > * Consul watch
 > * Schedule consider resource usage